bakaphp/canvas-sdk-php/README.md

-# Canvas APIs client library for PHP
+# Kanvas APIs client library for PHP

 The Kanvas PHP library provides convenient access to the Kanvas API from applications written in the PHP language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Kanvas API.
 This SDK is based on Stripe SDK (thanks stripe)